apache/cloudstack-documentation/source/installguide/management-server/_systemvm.rst

 #.
 On the Management Server, run one or more of the following
-   ``cloud-install-sys-tmplt`` commands to retrieve and decompress the system VM template.
+   ``cloud-install-sys-tmplt`` commands to retrieve and decompress the System VM Template.
 Run the command for each hypervisor type that you expect end users to run in this Zone.

    If your secondary storage mount point is not named ``/mnt/secondary``,